MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 ---
 title: "Data location for Power Virtual Agents"
-description: "Identify the geographic location where your data will reside" ms.date: 11/27/2019 ms.service:
+description: "Identify the geographic location where your data will reside." ms.date: 11/27/2019 ms.service:
   - "dynamics-365-ai"